Learn About Federal Direct Loans

 What is the Annual Student Loan Acknowledgment (ASLA)?

 The Annual Student Loan Acknowledgment is an additional component of the loan process that should be completed once each academic year that a student borrows.
-The purpose is to guide you in understanding the implications of initial and continued borrowing before you request a Federal Direct Loan.
+The purpose is to guide you in understanding the implications of initial and continued borrowing before you request a Federal Direct loan.
+You can learn more and complete it on the Federal Student Aid Web portal.

 What is a Master Promissory Note (MPN)?

-A parent must sign an electronic PLUS loan Master Promissory Note if he or she is borrowing a parent PLUS loan.
+A Parent must sign an electronic PLUS loan Master Promissory Note if they are borrowing a parent PLUS loan.
+Parents can click here to complete an Parent PLUS MPN on the Federal Student Aid Portal.

 How Much Can I Borrow?